Ignite-Laboratories/Enigmaneering/enigma1/E1S2 - Delta Encoding.md

         [ 0 0 0 0 0 0 ] (0)   🡨 Light Boundary

 Immediately, we have gained a _single_ bit of reduction!
 Of course, we'd need to _implicitly_ know the width of the data to synthesize a midpoint value from, but we'll get to that shortly.
-For now I'm happy to tell you that this particular operation will yield one bit of reduction for _all_ sizes of binary information _on average!_  Or, to put it more formally:
+Since we don't yet have a mechanism for managing the sign, we consider that it is a *transient* component and represent it by a negative sign.
+This particular operation will yield one bit of reduction for _all_ sizes of binary information _on average!_  Or, to put it more formally:

-    "The Binary Midpoint Priciple"
+    "The Binary Midpointing Priciple"

         Binary information can be rewritten as a delta from the midpoint of its containing index in an average of one bit less than counting from 0.